 In this module students study the theory and practice of radio location operation, the management of resources, use and deployment of radio location technologies, and the regulatory and legal framework related to the broadcast industry.

 Post-Production for Video and Film (optional)

 This module examines a range of techniques and issues associated with modern post-production, including digital compositing, incorporating computer-generated imagery (CGI), special effects, motion graphics and titles, and sound.

-In this module you will develop social media production skills through designing and creating products for use in a range of social media contexts including UN sustainable development goals and community fundraising.
+In this module students develop digital production skills in assignments designing and creating products for use in a range of social media contexts including UN sustainable development goals and community fundraising.

-This module gives you the opportunity to develop business and management skills as a producer of media content for the broadcast and online media industries
+This module offers students the opportunity to develop project management skills and a business plan to execute promote and distribute media content for broadcast and online media industries.